hamburger icon close icon

 Replatform (“Lift and Reshape”)

-With the replatform strategy, an enterprise can move an application to AWS while employing some form of platform optimization to leverage cloud-native capabilities.
+With the replatform strategy, an enterprise can move an application to the cloud while employing some form of platform optimization to leverage cloud-native capabilities.
 The application’s source code and core architecture remain unchanged, keeping legacy applications operational while ensuring cloud-based compliance and security.

 Repurchase (“Drop and Shop”)